kunal15/IT562_Goal-Diggers_DAIICT/Book_Recommender_code/readme.md

 # Book Recommender System based on Reinforcement Learning

 The recommender system is based on Multi Armed Bandit approach, in which the arms are the recommendations.
-The user provides some of the genres which he likes and as iterations pass by, he gives ratings to the recommendations which mould the system on the run.
+The user provides some of the genres which he likes and as iterations pass by, he gives rewards to the recommendations which mould the system on the run.
+The rewards are in the form of like, dislike and selected.
+These rewards go to a function to get the overall liking/disliking of the book by the user.
+Thus, based on these rewards, the recommender system learns and gives recommendations to the user.

 ## Getting Started

-These instructions will get you a copy of the project up and you can run it on your local machine for development and testing purposes.
+These instructions will get you a copy of the project and you can run it on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites